tejaboy/SmartXSite/README.md

 - 🔒 **Privacy-First Architecture**
   All processing happens locally in your browser.
 Your files never leave your computer.

-- ⚡ **Quick and Seamless Workflow**
-  Open a PDF → Get summarized content → Practice with MCQs — all in seconds.

 ## 📦 Files and Structure